GerhardHH/e2u-json-object-editor/README.md

 See the displayed URL and open it in your browser.
 Alternatively, you may call `polymer serve --open`

+### When you want to use it via bower

+`bower install GerhardHH/e2u-json-object-editor`

+Then you can use the element in your project as usual.

 ## Usage
 You may incorporate the element into your page like: